Featured image of post .NET Framework vs .NET: for the SysAdmin

 Multiply the drama by the number of applications on devices in your environment depending on .NET (Core), and you’ve found yourself in a maze of dependency hell and vulnerability management.

-With the way Microsoft released and implemented the lifecycle of .NET (Core), it was inevitable and only a matter of time for these struggles to bubble up; as more software vendors over time looked to adopt the new SDK into their products, and as newer versions of .NET (Core) were released and older versions deprecated, the situation has become increasingly harder for sysadmins to manage.
+With the way Microsoft released and implemented the lifecycle of .NET (Core), it was inevitable and only a matter of time for these struggles to bubble up; as more software vendors over time looked to adopt the new SDK into their products, and as newer versions of .NET (Core) were released and older versions deprecated, the situation has become increasingly harder for SysAdmins to manage.

 Support lifecycle